luisacicolini/luisacicolini.github.io/src/pages/posts/popcount.md

 I benched this circuit within `bv_decide` and ultimately it is not as fast as I was expecting, and scales really bad.
 I found understanding why something is more or less digestible by a SAT solver particularly challenging.

-## intuitive bitblasting circuit for popcount
+## attempt 2: intuitive bitblasting circuit for popcount
 An alternative circuit is the most ["naive"](https://github.com/leanprover/lean4/pull/9469) one we can come up with: for each bit in the input we generate an `if-then-else` node where the condition is "`bit = 0`".
 This circuit performs better than Kernighan's in this context, but still scales quite dramatically.

-## divide-et-impera bitblasting circuit for popcount
+## attempt 3: divide-et-impera bitblasting circuit for popcount
 The final alternative is to use a divide-and-conquer strategy, which is what for example [Hackers' Delight](https://github.com/hcs0/Hackers-Delight/blob/master/pop.c.txt) proposes
 (the SWAR algorithm is an even-more-specialized-and-optimized circuit).
 The idea is to use bitmasks an shifts to `and` bits such that after `log2 w` operations (where `w` is the width of the input) eventually we'll have the final number.